 IMO2020: Indonesia Confirms Move to Stick With 3.5% Bunker Fuel

 High sulfur fuel used by power plants.
-File image/Pixabay.
+File Image / Pixabay.

 A statement from Indonesia's shipping ministry has confirmed the country's decision to waive compliance with the IMO2020 rule on bunker fuel for Indonesian-flagged ships sailing in Indonesia's territorial waters.